-If you have a cat that sees well and is well-acquainted to your home, although let’s be real - they let us live there, you can move around some furniture.
+If you have a cat that sees well and is well-acquainted with your home, (although let’s be real, they let us live there) you can move around some furniture.
 Take their cat recreation toy and move it to a different corner or room.
 Hide some toys in there as well and make something old, new again.

 Not all cats totally hate water.
 Cats are curious about water and you can get them to “play” with it.
 Fill a sink or clear bowl with some marbles and ping pong balls.
 Floating and sinking objects offer a very fun way to play in the water without getting soaked.